cyberark/conjur-spring-boot-sdk/README.md

       </dependency>
 ```

-_NOTE:_ Depending on what version of the Java compiler you have, you may need to update
+NOTE: Depending on the Java compiler version you have, you may need to update
 the version.
-At this time, the `{version}` that we are targeting compatibility with is
+At this time, we are targeting compatibility with Java 11:
-Java 11:

 ```xml
   <properties>